-15.15 Concern has also been expressed about the fundamental dependence of corporate liability on individual liability.
+15.16 Concern has also been expressed about the relationship between corporate and individual liability.
 Identification liability and vicarious liability are both forms of derivative liability.
-They both require an offence to have been committed by an individual, with the individual liability then being attributed to the corporation.
+They both require an offence to have been committed by an individual, with corporate liability then being derived from the individual liability.
 This can cause difficulties in cases where the standard of criminal negligence is in issue.
 No matter how pervasive negligence may have been throughout a corporation, the corporation cannot be liable if no single individual's negligence amounted to criminal negligence.

-15.16 An innovative approach to corporate liability for negligence can be found in the Australian Model Criminal Code (2009).
+15.17 An innovative approach to corporate liability for negligence can be found in the Australian Model Criminal Code (2009).
 For offences of criminal negligence, the corporation can be liable even when no individual has reached a criminal degree of negligence.
 The negligence of the corporation can be assessed by viewing its conduct 'as a whole' - that is, by aggregating the conduct of any number of its employees, agents or officers.
 Pervasive negligence in the corporation may make it criminally negligent even though simple negligence is all that can be established against any single individual.
 This approach has been adopted not only in the Australian Criminal Code (Cth) s 12.4 but also in the Fiji Crimes Act s 54.
 It would be an attractive development for other parts of the Pacific.